markus7017/org.openhab.binding.appletv/README.md

 Platforms
 * macOS - dev environment is Mojave, but should also work with Sierra and High Sierra
-* Raspberyy with OpenHabian - default test ebvironment
+* Raspberyy with OpenHabian - default test environment
 * Synology NAS is work in progress
 * others currently not supported - contact author